fern-pl/fnc/spec/grammar.md

 Static arrays may not be concatenated through use of `~`, however they still must have their length initialized at first.

+> Arrays are cumulative, meaning that you can have arrays of arrays and so on.

 ### Pointers

 `type*`